lpenap/alassea-bot/README.md

 * `,hello` : Basic hello (world?) command.
 * `,echo` : Commad that will reply back with the received parameters.
 * `,info` : Prints an embed with some info from the bot (i.e. versions).
 * `,qod` : Quote of the day command to retrieve qod using the free `quotes.rest` API.
+Qods are cached for an entire day because of quotes.rest limits.
 * `,help` : Print help information of commands in cache.
 * `,roll` : Rolls a dice pool using standard dice notaction. see [DiceBag](https://github.com/AnthonyPorthouse/DiceBag) for documentation and examples.
 * `,weather` : Weather info for a given city name using the free `metaweather.com` API.
+Weather info are cached for 5min for the requested location to comply with metaweather's request to use the API no more than once per minute.

 #### ToDo
 * Add configuration for welcoming new guild members.